 SAP-System

-You then need to make the following settings:
+You will then need to enter some settings:

 2. Communication Type